-To add an agency’s name to the CDBG interest list or for more information about Fairfield’s CDBG program, please contact Sullina Sanchez via email or at 707.428.7729.
+To add an agency’s name to the CDBG interest list or for more information about Fairfield’s CDBG program, please contact Housing Finance Analyst Sullina Sanchez via email or by phone at 707-428-7729.

-The City of Fairfield does not discriminate against any individual with a disability.
-City publications will be made available upon request in the appropriate format to persons with a disability.
-If you need an accommodation to attend or paticipate in this meeting due to a disability, please contact Shelley Tiran, via email, 707-428-7609, in advance of the meeting.
+The City of Fairfield does not discriminate against any individual with a disability or limited English proficiency.
+City publications will be made available upon request in the appropriate format to persons with a disability or language requirement.
+If you require an accommodation, an auxiliary aid or service to participate, please contact Shelley Tiran via email or phone at 707-428-7609.